ZenGirl/EmbeddedJettyRepository/README.md

 Which will easily show what's running and what it's listening on.

+# Warning

+This is pre-alpha.
+I wrote it using maven but would rather have used gradle.
+It's not completely functional yet and barely commented as I wrote in one giant session.
+I'll be adding stuff gradually over the next few days to get it to a completely usable system.
+I'll also be adding sample applications.

+I also have to add JRuby-Rack capability so it can run rails/sinatra apps.
+Stayed tuned.

 # Usage

 Just clone it.
-I wrote it using maven but would rather have used gradle.
-It's not completely functional yet and barely commented as I wrote in one giant session.

 To show the tests work, simply do: